aiscend-research/smallholder-irrigation-dataset/src/modeling/README.md

 #### **Best Practices**

 - **Commit your code before running experiments.** This ensures you can always match results to the code that produced them.

+`custom_dataset.py`
+On a high level, a dataset class helps us to load in the data.
+My current dataset class takes in a .tif file and converts it to mask tensors.
+Since this is a barebones version the only band it takes is Band 2, with 0,1 indicating not irrigated or irrigated.
+The dataset desgined for multitemporalcropclassfication has the following additional functionality:
+* Band Selection
+* Metadata Handling
+* Preprocessing and Transformation
+  - Reshaping, normalization, transforms, NaN values
+* Label Adjustments
+* Sample Enrichment
+  - adding more details
+* Visualization

+`custom_datamodule.py`
+Class that helps to combine multiple dataset samples, and create train/val/test spilts.
+Inherits from PyTorch Lightening for more flexiblity.